 Skyrim SE 1.5.97

-One of the very first things that you should decide before proceeding forward with our Modlist is how you intend to use the wealth of information that lay ahead of you.
-My goal with this Modlist is not to tell you with absolute certainty what mods you should and should not install (that is ultimately your decision), it’s to aid and assist you in creating a stable, well designed, modlist that fits your needs and the specifications of your machine.
+One of the very first things that you should decide before proceeding forward with BMS is how you intend to use the wealth of information that lay ahead of you.
+My goal with our modlist is not to tell you with absolute certainty what mods you should and should not install (that is ultimately your decision), it’s to aid and assist you in creating a stable, well designed, load order that fits your needs and the specifications of your machine.
 So to start, let’s see what you, yes YOU, need!

 Choose a title that best fits you: